 - 1. Locate the TIGER files on the Census Bureau web site.
-First, go to the TIGER home page, then select the particular year you're interested in.
-To use these files, go to the Bureau's site and download the "All Edges" shapefile and then follow the usual instructions for geocoding. - 2.
-Locate your TIGER/LINE 2006 files on the server and download the county or counties that you are interested in using for geocoding.
-After unzipping the files, choose FileImportVector Data and then select the .RT1 file for import.
-This will import all of the TIGER data for that county.
-Because of the size of some of these files, it can take a few seconds to a couple of minutes to process them for import. - 3.
-Once the data is loaded, you may remove any superfluous layers unless you need that data for another purpose.
-The only layer required for geocoding will end in "(Complete Chain)".
-Once you have prepared the map with the geocoding layers, you may want to save the Map file from Cartographica so that you can use it for geocoding that area in the future, without having to go through the download and import process. - 4.
-If you need to geocode more than one census area, you may either merge the two layers into a single layer and use the new layer as the geocoding layer, or to run the geocoder twice, once with each layer selected. - 5.
+First, go to the TIGER/Line Shapefiles page, then select the particular year you're interested in.
+To use these files, you will need at least the Edges layer for the area that you're working with. - Locate the appropriate files on the server and download the state, county or counties that you are interested in using for geocoding.
+After unzipping the files, choose File > Import Vector Data... and then select the edges .shp file for import.
+This will import the edge data for that area. - 3.
+If you need to geocode more than one census area, you may either merge the two layers into a single layer and use the new layer as the geocoding layer, or to run the geocoder twice, once with each layer selected. - 4.
 The next step is to configure the geocoder.
-ToolsGeocoder Options.
-If you are using standard TIGER/Line or TIGER/shape files, Cartographica should set up the geocoder automatically.
+Choose Tools > Geocoder Options...
+If you are using standard TIGER/ Line or Shapefiles, Cartographica should set up the geocoder automatically.
 In most cases, not only is the layer determined, but the field names are chosen as well.
 If you are using a file from a different source, or of a different vintage, you may need to set up the individual field names.
 At a minimum, Cartographica requires: Numbers From and Numbers To (for either side of the street or both), the Street Name, and Street Type (Rd, Ave, etc.).
 Each of the other entries (prefix and suffix, zip codes, state, and city) are optional but will increase the accuracy.
 In the case of City or State, you may type in value to match the City or State section of the address.

 However, it is not a requirement to use TIGER files for geocoding.
 The need is to have a minimum set of parameterized lines.
 Any line layer can be selected as the Geocoding layer.